Regularity of laws and ergodicity of hypoelliptic SDEs driven by rough paths: Ergodicity of SDEs driven by fBm

 For tackling the term $T_1$, we now outline the stochastic control argument.
-Recall the operator $\A$ from \eqref{eqn:opA}.
-As explained in \eqref{eqn:contbas}, the Fr\'echet derivative of the flow map with respect to the driving noise $w_+$ in the direction of $\int_0^\cdot v(s)\,ds$ is given by \begin{equ} J_{0,T}^s \A_T v \;. \end{equ} The key idea underlying Bismut-type formulae is to use the relation \eqref{eqn:contbas} to convert the derivative of $\Phi_T(z_s,w_+)$ with respect to its initial condition $z_s$ into a derivative with respect to the driving noise and to use the integration by parts formula from Malliavin calculus.
+Recall the operator $\A$ from (\ref{eqnopA}).
+As explained in (\ref{eqncontbas}), the Fr\'echet derivative of the flow map with respect to the driving noise $w_+$ in the direction of $\int_0^\cdot v(s) \,ds$ is given by

+The key idea underlying Bismut-type formulas is to use relation (\ref{eqncontbas}) to convert the derivative of $\Phi_T(z_s,w_+)$ with respect to its initial condition $z_s$ into a derivative with respect to the driving noise and to use the integration by parts formula from Malliavin calculus.